MahmoudFayed/heroku-buildpack-php/README.md

 The package will detect the project by looking at the file : index.ring

-You need to add the Ring language files to your project (Add Ring binary released for Ubuntu Linux - 64bit)
+You need to add the Ring language files to your project (Add Ring binary release for Ubuntu Linux - 64bit)

 Also you need to use the heroku-buildpack-apt to install Ring dependencies